DeveloperLx/macOS_Development_Tutorials_translation/Advanced Collection Views in OS X Tutorial.md

             NSCollectionView.h
         </code>
-        , the comments for the above method and its companion for the select action say, “Sent at the end of interactive selection…”.
+        , the comments for the above method and its companion for the select action say, "Sent at the end of interactive selection…".
 Hence, these notifications are sent only when you select/deselect via UI.
     </p>
     <p>
-        Here’s your answer, Sherlock: The deselection behavior that should occur when you’re moving an item is performed programmatically via the
+        Here's your answer, Sherlock: The deselection behavior that should occur when you're moving an item is performed programmatically via the
         <code>
             deselectItemsAtIndexPaths(_:)
         </code>